postmannen/postmannen.github.io/cv/README.md

 - Monitoring systems: Nagios/Centreon.
 - Logging systems.

+## Industries and verticals

+- IT Data Center, Service Provider and Cloud.
+- Telecom.
+- Farming and food production.
+- Shipping.

 ### My Side Project

 - Use Drones, IOT, and Code to get better control and results in agriculture.